Booting a Cloud Server from an ISO

 To create a server from an ISO, from the Control panel:

-- Upload the ISO image to the Image storage according to the Creating Images article.
+- Upload the ISO image to the Image store according to the Creating Images instructions.

 - Create a cloud server by selecting the uploaded image as a source.
 A system network ISO volume with a name like

 Please note that we do not recommended connecting the ISO volume to an existing cloud server.
 If you want to create a boot volume for later use, you need to create a new cloud server from the ISO image, configure the server, and install the necessary software.
 Then create an image from a local disk or a network volume of the server — it will be in .raw format.
 Learn more about volume images.